 We will be offering a limited amount of riding horses for sale each year.
-Because we have decided to only sell trained riding horses it will take some time to get the horses ready before they can go to their new home.
+Because we have decided to only sell trained riding horses it takes some time to get the horses ready before they can go to their new home.

 To give you a bit more understanding we have written down the learning journey that all our horses will go through from a foal up to an adult, experienced riding horse.

 0 – 6 months old: When our foals are born they remain untouched up until 6 months old.
 When the foals are 6 months old they are ready to be weaned from their mother.
 We bring all the mares and foals up to the yards, leave the foals together in the yards and bring the mares back to their paddock.
 The foals will stay in the yards for a few days so we can make sure they are settled.
 When they are settled they will join in with the mixed aged herd (aged from 6 months to 6 years).
 When the foals have found their place in the herd, we will start to teach them to be handled, to lead and to pick up their feet.

 6 months - 3 years In this period the youngsters live together in their mixed aged group and are only taken out of the paddock to worm and trim their feet.